 The development approval documents are the material contained in the development application, approved plans and supporting documentation including any written and electronic correspondence between the applicant, Council or any relevant agencies during all stages of the development application assessment processes.

-- 5. The development shall be undertaken in accordance with The Burra Charter: The Australian International Council on Monuments and Sites (ICOMOS) charter for places of cultural heritage significance. - 6.
-It is the developer's responsibility to obtain all other statutory approvals required prior to commencement of any works on site.
+5. It is the developer's responsibility to obtain all other statutory approvals required prior to commencement of any works on site.

 AVOIDING NUISANCE